zhilinggavin/silvia/content/about/_index.md

 ---
 title: "About"
 description: |
-  Personal website for Silvia Canelón
+  Personal website for Gavin Yue
 show_header: true
 sidebar_left: false
 # Keep this!
 Do not edit.
+headless: false
 cascade:
   headless: true
 ---